kc-ml2/recruit/README_en.md

 * Minimum qualification
   * Can work for least 3 months at ML2.
   * Experience in machine learning/deep learning research and development.

+### Internship
+##### About the Role
+##### Job Description
+* KRW 35M (negotiable)
+* Duration
+  * 3-month
+  * After the internship finishes, participants with exceptional performance are eligible for a full-time position via an internal interview.
+* What you'll do
+  * Following recent developments in machine learning and sharing them with ML2 members and others via seminars and/or blog posts.
+  * Re-implementing cutting-edge machine learning models and reproducing experimental results.
+  * Software development based on open-source machine learning frameworks for research and development in machine learning and deep learning.
+* Minimum qualification
+  * Experience in academic research.
+  * Experience in implementing machine learning models.

 ## Perks
 * Infrastructure for research and development